infiniteloop-inc/crystal-signal/doc/README_ENGLISH.md

 With the second command we execute the script, resulting in the installation of the Crystal Signal Pi middleware.

 There is also the option to run a "fullinstall".
 This is a convenient option if you just want to use the Crystal Signal Pi without having to worry about anything at all.
-This will update your Raspbian OS, set the timezone (to the Asia/Tokio timezone.
-Which is probably not what you want. we need to change this).
+This will update your Raspbian OS and set the timezone (to the Asia/Tokio timezone.
+Which is probably not what you want.
+We need to change this).

 *Note that updating the OS takes quite a lot of time.
 In Some cases you will need to restart your Raspberry Pi after installation has finished.*